 - Assist with check-in and check-out at vacation periods and the beginning and ending of each semester.

 TENURE – RA contracts are made on an academic year basis; however, evaluation of the RA by supervisors will be conducted periodically and affect a RA’s continued employment.

 - Serve as positive role models and follow all IW rules as well as state and federal laws.
 This expectation applies both on and off campus.

-- Community placement is determined by needs.
+- RA placement is determined by needs.
 Changes in placement during the year may occur.

 - Off campus employment is permitted only with advance permission limited to 15 hrs. per week.

-- The residence hall directors and/or the Area Coordinators give time off with advance permission.
+- The Area Coordinators give time off with advance permission.
 Christmas & Spring Breaks are typically RA vacation periods.
-In exchange, RAs are expected to remain in the building and on duty during high traffic times (Homecoming, Fall Break, weekend before finals, graduation weekend and other times as designated).
+In exchange, RAs are expected to remain in the building and on duty during high traffic times (Homecoming, Fall Break, weekend before finals, graduation weekend, and other times as designated).

 - Devote round the clock waking hours coverage immediately after RAs last final until the building is closed at the end of each semester